THIS DATE IN HISTORY: July 23

 The move comes less than three months after Lamoriello steps down as GM of the Devils.
 He replaces Dave Nonis, who's fired in April after the Maple Leafs finish 27th in the League standings.

-1957: The Detroit Red Wings trade two future members of the Hockey Hall of Fame, forward Ted Lindsay and goaltender Glenn Hall, to the Chicago Blackhawks for goalie Hank Bassen, defenseman Bill Preston, and forwards Johnny Wilson and Forbes Kennedy.
+1957: The Detroit Red Wings trade two future members of the Hockey Hall of Fame, forward Ted Lindsay and goalie Glenn Hall, to the Chicago Blackhawks for goalie Hank Bassen, defenseman Bill Preston, and forwards Johnny Wilson and Forbes Kennedy.
 Lindsay is traded after his 85 points are second in the NHL to longtime linemate Gordie Howe during the 1956-57 season; he plays three seasons with the Blackhawks before retiring, though he returns to Detroit in 1964-65 after four years off the ice.
-Hall becomes one of the NHL all-time greats, helping the Blackhawks win the Stanley Cup in 1961 and playing 502 consecutive games from 1955-62.
+Hall becomes one of the all-time NHL greats, helping the Blackhawks win the Stanley Cup in 1961 and playing 502 consecutive games from 1955-62.
 Lindsay is elected to the Hall of Fame in 1966; Hall joins him nine years later.